 Highlights

-Companies can expect further clarity on how to report on a broad spectrum of nature-related topics under IFRS® Sustainability Disclosure Standards.
+Companies can expect guidance on reporting nature-related topics under IFRS® Sustainability Disclosure Standards in a future IFRS practice statement.

 Barbara Zonneveld